Tired of playing cat and mouse with clients who won’t cough up the cash? You’re not alone!

 Once you have set forward the terms, request for an early payment whether full or partial.
 This ensures safety, especially with clients whom you are working with for the first time.

 Initially, you will be apprehensive about asking for payment even before delivering work to your high-paying clients.
-However, doing this makes the client engaged in the work, prioritizes your deal, and helps you in maintaining your cash-flow cycle.
+However, doing this makes the client engaged in the work, prioritizes your deal, and helps you maintain your cash-flow cycle.

 If collecting payment is intimidating, go for the second option of asking for a refundable deposit.
 It helps to conform to the client’s hesitation about you not living up to your commitment.